 An ambitious Associate Member can take on a leadership role from day one, both within his Associate Member class and within the greater chapter.
 He can run for any office and vote on any matter other than issues involving our ritual and Initiation.

 All positions in our chapter carry unique responsibilities, and many relate directly to educational majors and career opportunities.
 For example, if a new member is in ISU’s accounting program, the position of High Tau (Treasurer) in our fraternity will be important on a resume.
 For prospective employers, it demonstrates first-hand experience in dealing with the financial and business side of our fraternity.

 Q. What is your house known for on campus?

-A. Our house is best known throughout the Greek Community at Iowa State for “Gorevile”, our fall philanthropy event.
+Our house is best known throughout the Greek Community at Iowa State for “Gorevile”, our fall philanthropy event.
 Gorevile is one of the largest philanthropies on campus, requiring weeks of preparation and hundreds of man-hours to turn our entire fraternity house into a frighteningly real haunted house experience.
 Working gallows, a draw bridge and moat, skit rooms and a maze make this a highly anticipated attraction for the entire Ames community.

 Proceeds go to Johnston Iowa Childserve, which keeps the money in state, helping handicapped children and their families.

 From among more than 265,000 members, Lambda Chis have led the nation in virtually every career field.
 Members of Lambda Chi Alpha fraternity include:

 Harry S Truman, 33rd President of the United States

 James Owens, Former CEO of Caterpillar